crossz/tweak_web_gatsby/content/updates/take2-health-in-alliance-with-boc-life-to-become-the-first-brand-providing-early-cancer-detection-on-live-young.md

 cover:
 - "../images/untitled-design-30.png"
 date: 2021-12-07T00:00:00.000+08:00
-title: 'Take2 Health in Alliance with BOC Life to Become the First Brand Providing Early Cancer Detection on “Live Young” '
+title: 'Alliance with BOC Life to Become the First Brand Providing Early Cancer Detection on “Live Young” '
-detail: Take2 Prophecy™ 早期鼻咽癌篩查於2021年12月正式進駐中銀人壽「大家減齡」會員福利平台，成為目前為中銀人壽「大家減齡」首家及當前唯一的早期癌症篩查合作品牌。
+detail: The Take2 Prophecy™ Test for Nasopharyngeal Cancer is officially launched on BOC Life membership platform“Live Young”.
+From December 2021 onwards, BOC Life insurance clients can earn points through their health metrics for different rewards, including the Take2 Prophecy™ Test for NPC.
 href: ''
 slug: ''
 languages:
-- zh-CN
-- zh-HK
+- en

 ---
 ![](../images/untitled-design-31.png)

-Take2 Prophecy™ 早期鼻咽癌篩查於2021年12月正式進駐中銀人壽「大家減齡」會員福利平台，其保險客戶能以「健康積分」換取不同獎賞，當中包括Take2 Health (下稱：我司) 提供的早期鼻咽癌篩查服務。

-「大家減齡」是中銀人壽於2021年推出的健康平台，透過與35個精選商戶協作，鼓勵用戶及他們的親友建立健康的生活習慣。我司目前為中銀人壽「大家減齡」首家及當前唯一的早期癌症篩查合作品牌，長遠有望共同打造全方位的健康生態圈。
+The Take2 Prophecy™ Test for Nasopharyngeal Cancer is officially launched on BOC Life membership platform“Live Young”.
+From December 2021 onwards, BOC Life insurance clients can earn points through their health metrics for different rewards, including the Take2 Prophecy™ Test for NPC.

+Live Young is a wellness platform APP launched by BOC Life in 2021.
+It engages users to embrace a healthy lifestyle alongside their families and friends and is supported by thirty-five selected merchants.
+This initiative matches seamlessly with Take2 Health’s belief to improve everyone’s health by harnessing the power of science and technology.
+Take2 Health is currently the first and sole provider for early cancer detection test on “Live Young”, with a long-term commitment to creating a comprehensive health ecosystem jointly.